san601/WannaGame-Freshman-2023/YourChoice.md

 [chall](https://cnsc.uit.edu.vn/ctf/files/eaa4690e4341165c8bd8864b6097ea32/rev01?token=eyJ1c2VyX2lkIjo4NTksInRlYW1faWQiOm51bGwsImZpbGVfaWQiOjE3Mn0.ZVBVgA.s1uKlf_9v0L_8BV6NLwj6Ofkuj4)

 This challenge is actually quite hard and fun for me.
 I wasn't have enough time to solve this in the contest eventhough there was a ton of hint for me.
-Anyway, this is my attempt to make a write up for this challenge, hope you guys enjoy it.
+Anyway, this is my attempt to make a writeup for this challenge, hope you guys enjoy it.

 ### Solution